zbynekdrlik/obs-yt-player/THREAD_PROGRESS.md

 - Simplified setup process
 - Fixed ALL imports to use relative imports for true multi-instance isolation
 - Redesigned import system using importlib for proper package loading
-- Fixed syntax error introduced during conversion
+- Fixed multiple conversion errors (syntax, dependencies, imports)
-- Removed external library dependencies

 ## PR Status:
 - Branch: `feature/folder-based-instances`
 - PR: #29
 - Status: **All issues fixed, ready for testing**
-- Changes: Fixed import errors, syntax errors, and removed external dependencies
+- Changes: Fixed all import errors, syntax errors, and removed external dependencies

 ## Critical Note:
 Version 4.0.5 redesigns the import system to properly support multi-instance operation.
 The main script now uses `importlib` to dynamically import the modules as a proper Python package.
 Also fixed:
 1. Syntax error in utils.py (string literal)
 2. External dependency on google.generativeai (reverted to urllib)
+3. Non-existent update_window_title import in scene.py

 The script now uses only standard Python libraries and should load properly in OBS.